Information on Living with a Serious Illness

 An organization that exists to inspire, educate, and empower the public and providers about the importance of advance care planning.
 National Healthcare Decisions Day encourages patients to express their wishes regarding their healthcare and urges providers and facilities to respect those wishes.

-With the help of physicians from AAHPM, Consumer Reports has prepared this piece to help patients and families better understand how palliative care can support you at any time during your serious illness.
+With the help of physicians from AAHPM, the American Board of Internal Medicine has prepared this piece to help patients and families better understand how palliative care can support you at any time during your serious illness.

 When you have a serious illness or health problem, you may need palliative care.
 Palliative care is special health care that can ease pain and other symptoms and side effects from your illness or treatment.
 It can help you and your family cope with your illness, as well as emotional, practical, and spiritual concerns.